tk-hap/video-recipe-gen/README.md

 - Pico CSS: A minimalistic CSS framework.
 - HTMX: Used to provide dynamic HTML content.

+### Infrastructure
+- Kubernetes (EKS): Application and Redis are currently run in EKS, installed via the helm chart

 ## Local installation

 1. Clone the repository.